Emma Woikin: Trial and sentencing

 On March 4, 1946, the Commission released an interim report publicly identifying four of the detainees: Woikin, Gordon Lunan, Edward Wilfred Mazerall, and Kathleen Mary Willsher.
-That same day, all four were released from Rockcliffe and then re-arrested and brought to an arraignment in Ottawa.
+That same day, all four were released from Rockcliffe and then arrested and brought to an arraignment in Ottawa.
 Woikin was charged with two counts of violating the Official Secrets Act: conspiracy to provide secret information to the Soviet Union and having provided the information.
 Each of the two charges carried a maximum sentence of seven years' imprisonment – to be served concurrently or consecutively at the judge's discretion – and a fine of up to $2,000.
 The Crown had determined it could not pursue charges of treason since the information had been shared with the Soviet Union, which was Canada's ally at the time.

-Woikin refused council – likely to avoid saddling her family with the legal expenses – and did not present a defence.
+Woikin refused counsel – likely to avoid saddling her family with the legal expenses – and did not present a defence.
 Of the four detainees, she was the only one not represented by a lawyer and the only one to plead guilty.
 While there was no indication she had been physically intimidated by the RCMP, her behaviour suggested that she had been traumatized by her detention.
 A report prepared by the Ottawa Civil Liberties Association noted:

 She wore no hat and her hair looked as if it had not been combed for days...
 Emma Woikin looked and acted [as though] she was "in shock."
 The first charge against her was read.
 In a flat, unnatural monotone, Mrs. Woikin said "I did it."
 The magistrate interrupted to ask her if she wished to be represented by counsel.
 She merely shook her head and repeated over and over, "I did it."
 He asked her if she understood what had been said.
 He told her this was a serious charge and she was entitled to have a lawyer or ask for a remand.
 She shook her head and said, "I did it" to everything that was said to her.
 The clerk asked her to plead guilty or not guilty.
 She replied: "I did it."
 The magistrate tried to explain that she would have to offer a plea one way or another.
 She kept on repeating the same three words.
 Finally he was able to get through to her, and she said, in a voice that scarcely [could] be heard: "I did it.
 I'm guilty."